nikolaydubina/go-ml-benchmarks/README.md

 Typically, Go is dealing with structured single sample data.
 Thus, we are focusing on tabular machine learning models only, such as popular [XGBoost](https://github.com/dmlc/xgboost).
-Next, it is common to run Go service in a backed form and on Linux platform, thus we do not consider other deployment options.
+It is common to run Go service in a backed form and on Linux platform, thus we do not consider other deployment options.
-In work bellow, we compare typical implementations on how this inference task can be achieved.
+In the work bellow, we compare typical implementations on how this inference task can be achieved.

 - [ ] illustration of latencies breakdowns
 - [ ] system level profiling with perf